nlef/moonraker-telegram-bot/docs/content/installation.md

 If you intend on using the timelapse module to make timelapse videos, you should add a macro to store finished lapse parameters.

-Simply paste this little macro to any place in your klipper configuration:
+Simply paste this little macro to any place in your Klipper configuration:

 ```jinja2
 [gcode_macro _bot_data]